AlgoBrother/MayaTok-BPE/README.md

 | GPT2        | 266,627    | 4.38              |

+## 💽 Corpus Used for V1

+Cosmopedia

+OpenWebText

 ## 🙌 Contributing

 Pull requests and suggestions are welcome!
 Feel free to open issues for bugs, feature requests, or optimizations.